decentralized-identity/veramo/packages/did-provider-ens/README.md

-# Veramo did:web provider
+# Veramo did:ens provider

-This package contains an implementation of `AbstractIdentifierProvider` for the `did:web` method.
+This package contains an implementation of `AbstractIdentifierProvider` for the `did:ens` method.
-This enables creation and control of `did:web` entities.
+This enables creation and control of `did:ens` entities.

+# `did:ens`

+`did:ens` specification is available here: (https://github.com/veramolabs/did-ens-spec)[https://github.com/veramolabs/did-ens-spec]